IFC Viewer for SharePoint architecture and data protection

 - All communication uses TLS/HTTPS.

-- Underlying Microsoft datacentres for EU tenants are located in the EU.
+- Underlying Microsoft datacenters for EU tenants are located in the EU.

 The complete data sovereignty over IFC and project data always remains with the customer.

-Consistent with the general IFC Viewer architecture, only a minimal set of technical metadata is transmitted from the SPFx WebPart to the Flinker Azure backend to support secure operation and anonymised usage analytics.
+Consistent with the general IFC Viewer architecture, only a minimal set of technical metadata is transmitted from the SPFx web part to the Flinker Azure backend to support secure operation and anonymized usage analytics.

 Transmitted metadata